-The Fjord Link Frederikssund Tolling Scheme will be Denmark’s first free-flow tolling project.
-The toll scheme is being delivered in parallel to the construction of the Fjord Link Frederikssund infrastructure project, which consists of 8.2 km of dual-lane highway and a 1.4 km long tolled high bridge.
+The Fjord Link Frederikssund Tolling Scheme is Denmark’s first free-flow tolling project.
+The toll scheme was delivered in parallel with the construction of the Fjord Link Frederikssund infrastructure project, which consists of 8.2 km of dual-lane highway and a 1.4 km long tolled high bridge.

 Arup was appointed as the Technical Advisor to the Danish Road Directorate for the tolling operation, bringing added value through the combination of our road user charging expertise and our existing in-depth knowledge of the infrastructure project.
 The client objectives for procurement and operation of an efficient, highly economical and user-friendly toll scheme served as our benchmark throughout the process.
 As Technical Advisor, we provided partnership and support throughout the procurement process, from initial market soundings through to tender evaluation.

 New procurement philosophy of “Tolling as a Service”

 We supported the client in the investigation of several procurement models for this project, and a new procurement philosophy of “Tolling as a Service” was chosen as the way forward.
 Tolling as a Service focuses on defining the services to be delivered and performance levels to be achieved, rather than detailing the technical requirements.
 This model is a step change in how tolling operations have been traditionally procured.

 As part of the procurement process, we were involved in extensive market consultations which provided valuable insight to the project team.